benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Let's return to our old friend the `Incrementer` component
-- Up until this point I've kind of made it seem like `render()` after reconciliations was rendering to the DOM
+- Up until this point I've kind of made it seem like `render()` after reconciliation was rendering to the DOM
 - But event that's not true!
 - `render()` just informs _what_ elements & child components should be rendered
 - It doesn't dictate _how_ they should be rendered